 Table of Contents

-- How does Payer Auth work
+- How does 3D Secure work?

-Please check the Processor Matrix (Click on "Processors" on the left side of the Partner Menu) for a full list of processors that can be used with this service.
-Click on the "Payer Auth" column to bring them to the top.
+Please check the Processor Matrix to see a full list of supported processors that can be used with Payer Authentication 2.0.
+Log in to your Partner Portal and head over to the left side panel → at the bottom, click on Help → click on Processor Matrix.
+Click on the "Payer-Auth 2.0" column to bring them to the top.

 - We need the merchant's website address (URL) and the Acquiring Bank to enroll a merchant.